 - Spoon the batter into liners, filling them almost full.

 - Make the crumb topping: Whisk the flour, granulated sugar, brown sugar, and pumpkin pie spice together until combined.
-Stir in the melted butter until crumbs form.
+Using a fork, lightly mix in the melted butter until crumbs form.
+Don’t over-mix.
 Spoon crumbs evenly on top of the batter and gently press them down into the batter so they’re snug.

 - Bake for 5 minutes at 425 then, keeping the muffins in the oven, reduce the oven temperature to 350°F (177°C).
 Bake for an additional 16-17 minutes or until a toothpick inserted in the center comes out clean.
 The total time these muffins take in the oven is about 21-22 minutes, give or take.
-Allow the muffins to cool for 10 minutes in the muffin pan as you make the icing. *For mini muffins, bake for 11-13 minutes at 350°F (177°C) or until a toothpick inserted in the center comes out clean.
+Allow the muffins to cool for 10 minutes in the muffin pan as you make the icing. *For mini muffins, bake for 11-13 minutes at 350°F (177°C) the entire time.

 - Make the icing: Whisk all of the icing ingredients together until combined and smooth.
 Drizzle over muffins and serve warm.
 Cover tightly and store at room temperature for 1-2 days or in the refrigerator for up to 1 week.

 - Make Ahead Instructions: For longer storage, freeze muffins (with or without icing) for up to 3 months.
 Allow to thaw overnight in the refrigerator, then bring to room temperature or warm up in the microwave if desired.
 Top with icing before serving if needed.

 - Special Tools: Muffin Pan | Muffin Liners | Glass Mixing Bowls | Spatula | Whisk